caseyg/awesome/TOPICS.md

 *   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Ship faster with Continuous AI.
 Open-source CLI that can be used in TUI mode as a coding agent or Headless mode to run background agents

 ## continuous-ai

 *   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Ship faster with Continuous AI.
 Open-source CLI that can be used in TUI mode as a coding agent or Headless mode to run background agents

-## jetbrains

-*   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Ship faster with Continuous AI.
-Open-source CLI that can be used in TUI mode as a coding agent or Headless mode to run background agents